-In order to find this cache you will need a picture at this location and to answer a question.
-You must physically visit this location to log this cache.
+In order to find this cache you will need a picture and to answer a question.
+You must physically visit to log.
 Please follow the following instructions at the location:

 1. Take a photograph of Bath Abbey including you or a personal item such as your caching name in the photo (do not use a photo which includes the answer to the following question).
 ADD YOUR PHOTO TO YOUR LOG.

 When you wish to log a find for this cache then please follow the following instructions:

 2. Now log your find.
-Don’t wait for an answer to your email.
+Don’t wait for an answer.
 We will only contact you if your answer is wrong.

-3. Ideally upload your picture.
+3. Upload your picture with your log.
 Once you have typed your log and clicked the link marked “log my find” then you will get a new page including your log and a link “upload image”.
 Follow the instructions and upload your photo.

-Under no circumstances should you post the answers in your log or post photographs of the answer. (these logs will be deleted).
+Under no circumstances should you post the answers in your log and DO NOT POST photographs of the plaque.
+These logs will be deleted.
 These requirements are necessary because of the high numbers of armchair finders who do not physically visit the location.
 This requirement is effective as of September 2009.